devecchijr/iris-mongodb/README.md

 ```
 set filter = {"_id":(tObjectId)} //is the filter for deletion
 /// parameters: (dbName, collectionName, filter,  deleteMany) => filter is %DynamicObject. deleteMany is false by default
-/// updateResponse is an object with the updated id/ids (%DynamicObject)
+/// deleteResponse is an object with the deleted information (%DynamicObject)
-set updateResponse =..Adapter.Delete("sample_mflix", "users", filter)
+set deleteResponse =..Adapter.Delete("sample_mflix", "users", filter)
 ```

 ps: It's compatible with IRIS versions that supports embedded python.